 Uses of Cobalt

-Before the 19th century, large quantities of cobalt compounds are used in glass and ceramic industries but presently it is used in different fields like alloy or batteries making and chemical catalyst.
+Before the 19th century, large quantities of cobalt compounds are used in glass and ceramic industries.
+Today it is used in different fields like alloys or battery making and chemical catalyst.

 - The blue pigments of cobalt compounds are used in glass and ceramic industries due to their artistic color.

 - Nearly 30 percent of the total production of metal (about 10,000 tonnes per annum in the world) is used for making paints or coloring.

 - The almost same quantity of Co is used in making high-quality alloys.
 These alloys are used for making aircraft parts, gas turbine blades, and high-speed steel.